JawedCIA/CS973/README.md

 - This effectively changes a response of `0` to `1` and vice versa, ensuring that the model is trained on correctly labeled data.

 ## Explanation of `model_key = 16 * min(x, y) + max(x, y)`
+### Short explanation
+The use of the formula `model_key = 16 * min(x, y) + max(x, y)` ensures that each combination of XORRO selections is uniquely and consistently identified, facilitating the efficient storage and retrieval of trained models in the implementation.
 The expression `model_key = 16 * min(x, y) + max(x, y)` is used to compute a unique identifier for each combination of selected XORROs in the XORRO PUF implementation.
 This calculation serves several important purposes:

 ### Unique Identification